Proposing a New Major

 New programs may not be advertised until Regent approval of the program has been granted.
 Web sites may not be updated and prospective students may not be informed of the new program until approved.
 Faculty must refrain from updating publications, reports, and letterhead until the Regents have approved the request for a new academic program.
 All departments must adhere to this policy.

-The Regents require detailed information for a new major and the completion of an number of forms.
+The Regents require detailed information for a new major and the completion of a number of forms.
 These forms should be completed and included with the proposal before it is discussed by UEPCC.

 The entire approval process often takes two calendar years and must be completed in time for the yearly update of the General Catalog that begins in December and concludes in late January unless the College has granted a special extension to this Catalog deadline.
 New programs area always implemented after the publication of the Catalog which usually occurs by June 1 and with revisions and corrections completed by August 1.
 All new programs of study are thus implemented at the beginning of the fall semester.

 The Catalog is an important resource for advising and contains the official requirements for all majors, minors, and certificates.
 The degree audit and the analysis of student records to verify the completion of graduation requirements are based on the information in the General Catalog and not on what might appear on a departmental website.
-Departments planning to propose a new major should work backwards from this fall implementation deadline to determine the timeline for approval.
+Departments planning to propose a new major should work backwards from this fall implementation deadline to provide ample time to enter the materials into the Catalog by the deadline.

-After a new major is approved by the Regents, the Registrar, Admissions, and the Academic Advising Center must be informed of the addition.
+After a new major is approved by the Regents, the Registrar, Admissions, and the Academic Advising Center will be informed of the addition by the College.
 Close communication with these three areas is essential so that these offices are aware of the request for a curricular change and of the possible implementation date.

 New academic programs may begin enrolling students on the implementation date set by the College.
 Traditionally, this is the first day of the fall semester following Regent approval of the proposal.